zent-contrib/codemods/README.md

 - `switch-boolean-props`: Switch props which is boolean type as much as possible, and rename them ( if necessary ).

+- `cannot-transform`: list the changes cannot be transformed.

 ## Test

 run `yarn test` to see the testing transform.